Meet Our Team

 As a PhD student in Cognitive Neuroscience, my research focuses on visual cognition, decision-making, and cognitive modeling.
 I use fMRI, EEG, and eye tracking to investigate how the brain navigates various cognitive strategies during visual search tasks.

-Antonella Feeney
+Antonella Feeny

 MSc Student